LIC Dangles Low Valuation Carrot, But Will Investors Bite?

+Investors should look at the LIC mega IPO through the lenses of “valuation” and “quality of business” because those are the fundamentals of selecting any stock.
+LIC comes up strong in both these parameters.

-In investment parlance, two commonly used phrases are “valuation” and “quality of business”.
-You ask any fund manager what his or her first criteria is for investing and the standard answer is, “we buy quality business at reasonable valuation”.
-LIC has both.
-It is the undisputed market leader in the life insurance market.
-And, its upcoming IPO is at a much lower valuation than of its listed peers.
+In terms of business, it has the highest share in the life insurance market.
+And, in terms of valuation, the IPO is at a much lower valuation than of its listed peers.

 LIC has fixed the price band at Rs 902-949 per equity share for the issue.
 Considering the upper end of the price band (Rs 949), the issue is valued at 1.10x its embedded value (EV) as on September 30, 2021.
-At this valuation, the insurance behemoth is the cheapest among domestic peers.
+At this valuation, the insurance behemoth is the cheapest among domestic peers as the listed companies’ valuations are higher.

 There are three listed players in the market at present—SBI Life, HDFC Life and ICICI Prudential Life.
 They command valuations in the range of 2.5x to 4x to their EV.
 This makes the LIC IPO an attractive offer for investors.